 My parents were always working, so my school friends parents would pick me up to play tennis at the courts.
 I guess I had a knack for tennis, but I just kept on practicing whenever I could.
 During this time, my sister and I were attending school at Redlands Junior Academy while my parents both worked hard to allow us the opportunity of receiving a better education.

 We would have to have rides arranged to take us to school and bring us home because they were working more than full time.

-At one point you are moving frequently.
-You become part of the Redlands Lawn and Tennis Club.
-This is a turning point for you right?
+At one point, you were moving frequently but when you moved to the Redlands Lawn and Tennis Club it was a turning point for you, right?

 Yes, this is where I started playing daily after studying.
 I would play Friday and Saturday nights, and sometimes during the day on the weekends as well.
 I also played in many 18-and-under single tournaments when I was about 12.
 I kept playing and competing, and was eventually almost sponsored.
 If memory serves me right, I was just a couple of wins away from getting ranked in the USTA (United States Tennis Association).

 I was really dedicated to tennis, and loved the game.
 I think eventually the stress and pressure got to me, or maybe it was becoming a rebel teenager- who really knows?
 What I do know is that I wish I would have stuck with it, as many tennis pros believed that I would have gone far in the game and could have made it a profession.

 I really love who I am, the life that I have and the people in my life.
 Had I stayed with tennis, I might not have the relationships that I so dearly love now.